 The college also has a Crisis Management Plan (CMP) which includes policies and procedures to follow during an emergency.
 The CMP includes important phone numbers and contact information.
-The CMP is reviewed each year by administration.
-Copies of the CMP will be made available to students in Witherspoon Hall and the Providence Village and may be requested from the Office of Student Life.
-Training in crisis management is conducted each year with Student Life staff and RAs.
-A limited amount of emergency supplies are kept in the resident halls, but students are also encouraged to have an emergency supply of food and water in their rooms.
+The CMP is reviewed each year by administration and is available to students who desire a copy.
+Crisis management and first aid training is provided to Student Life staff and RAs.
+A limited amount of emergency supplies are kept on campus, but students are also encouraged to have an emergency supply of food and water in their rooms.